Our do our experts predict for the property market in 2022?

 My biggest wish for 2022 is that it’s a year of literally greening real estate.
 We have a huge opportunity and responsibility to expand biodiversity throughout urban spaces – an opportunity that creates community space, natural habitats, improves air quality and absorbs carbon.
 There is literally no downside to this very simple solution.”

-On the future of the workplace:
+Predictions for the future of the workplace:

 “In the new hybrid working world, building owners and occupiers want flexibility.
 Not only from their working week, but also from the property they own or inhabit.
 We regularly advise on innovative uses for vacant space in buildings that improve occupier amenity.
 Some landlords are looking at the quid pro quo of allocating half a floor of lettable space to a gym facility, for example, in order to make the rest of the building more attractive to potential occupiers.